 As the pandemic confined people to their homes and made family gatherings or office get-togethers a distant reality, this desire to be social again grew and this was an opportunity for the app giants and technology companies to connect more than ever before with their customers.

 For instance, shares of Zoom, an app that not many of us were using, soared to unimaginable heights on the financial exchange.
 Other innovative firms that addressed the challenges of the pandemic during this time also saw huge growth.

-Now owned by Facebook, the app became popular for several reasons besides the fact that it is free to use, fast, and offers relatively better privacy.
+But I want to talk about WhatsApp.
+This popular messaging medium rapidly cultivated a rather large yet unusual audience across the world.
+The app became popular for several reasons besides the fact that it is free to use, fast, and offers relative privacy.
 Whether by choice or not, any industry that relies on effective communication began to use WhatsApp as their new lingua franca.
-A year into the pandemic and even the most sought-after clients signed deals with the thumbs-up emoji.
-The app kept constant with the its users and evolved throughout the pandemic, from WhatsApp payments, disappearing messages, dark mode, and so much more.
+A year into the pandemic even the most sought-after clients signed deals with the thumbs-up emoji.
+The app kept constant with its users and evolved throughout the pandemic, from payments, disappearing messages, dark mode, and more.

 Yasir Nahim is Account Manager at Cicero & Bernay Public Relations, an independent PR agency headquartered in Dubai offering new-age public relations consultancy to the UAE and across the MENA region. | www.cbpr.me